 The Audley Precinct is a very popular location in Royal National Park, receiving high visitation during peak periods.
 The National Parks and Wildlife Service is enhancing the visitor experience by improving the visitor facilities guided by the 2006 Audley Master Plan.
 These improvements include:

 - Repair and restoration of the historic 1938 boatshed.
-The building will also be opened to the public with its interior reconfigured to provide undercover space for visitors alongside the historic boat hire.
+The building will also be opened to the public, with its interior reconfigured to provide undercover picnic space for visitors alongside the historic boat hire.
 The work will be completed in 2021.

-- The amenity building near the boatshed in Allambie Flat will be upgraded along with improvements to the surrounding landscape.
+- The amenity building near the boatshed in Allambie Flat will be upgraded in 2021, along with improvements to the surrounding landscape.

 This project is being delivered as part of the Improving Access to National Parks program.

 Repair and conservation of the historic Audley Boatshed commenced in early 2021.
 The building and immediate surrounds will remain closed to the public, and boat hire will not be available while these works are underway.
 These works are scheduled to be completed in spring 2021.
 Once the work is complete, visitors will again enjoy hiring boats and kayaks and use undercover spaces for picnics in the restored building.